 I graduated from Boston University with a double major in Classical Civilizations and Archaeology.
-In 2013, I received an M.A. in Ancient History from University College London where I earned a Distinction on my thesis, The Role of Attendants in Ancient Greek Combat.
+In 2013, I received a M.A. in Ancient History from University College London where I earned a Distinction on my thesis, The Role of Attendants in Ancient Greek Combat.
 I have worked on archaeological excavation and survey projects in Southern Italy, and I have been working in Eastern Crete since 2010.
-In 2013, 2014, and 2016, I was the site supervisor of Mochlos in East Crete, and I continue to work with that project as a metals specialist.
+Between 2013 and 2016, I was the site supervisor of Mochlos in East Crete, and I continue to work with that project as a metals specialist.

 Throughout my academic career, I have sought to understand ancient warfare and its influence on state cohesion, development, and identity.
 At UC Berkeley, I am continuing these areas of study with a particular focus on the political and economic development of Crete in the Orientalizing and Early Archaic periods.

 Obert, J (April 2018) Immortalizing Hegemonic Obligation: A New Reconstruction of the Spartan War Fund, New Voices in Epigraphy International Graduate Conference (Oxford University, UK)

 Obert, J (November 2017) Some Assembly Required: Using pXRF to Reconstruct the Production History of a Proto-Corinthian Helmet, Archaeological Research Facility Brownbag Lecture Series (University of California, Berkeley, CA)